DanielPNewman/power-spectrum/README.md

 The other few files in this repo (e.g. loadbvSK_DN, etc.) are needed because they are called by  power_spectrum.m

 So, you’ll have to learn how to use github.
 If I were you I’d download and install the github-desktop user-interface from here  https://desktop.github.com/  There are detailed instructions on how to use it here https://help.github.com/desktop/guides/getting-started/
-So once you have set up gitbub, you’ll need to “Fork” this repository over into your own repository to make changes
+So once you have set up gitbub, you’ll need to “Fork” this repository over into your own repository, and then clone it to your desktop before you can make changes.

+:-D